Shelley Winters was a character.

-So, for the first part of her career Shelley Winters was viewed as one sexy lady!
+Indeed, for the first part of her career, Shelley Winters was viewed as one sexy lady.

-But Shelley didn’t rest upon her blonde bombshell image.
+Shelley didn’t rest upon her blonde bombshell image.
 Ultimately, she dreamed of being a serious actress of stage and film.
-And even during the prime of her beauty, Shelley Winters worked to improve her craft.
-As Shelley shares in her autobiography, during her years at Universal [aff. link]
+Even at the prime of her beauty, Shelley Winters worked to improve her craft.
+As Shelley shares in her autobiography, during her years at Universal [aff. link]:

 “By day I was UI’s [Universal International] Blonde Bombshell, and by night I was a serious intelligent actress, studying Shakespeare, speech and acting technique.”

 Initially, Shelley studied with the revered actor Charles Laughton in Hollywood.
 Shelley discovered the Actors Studio in New York early in her career, and became a member in the mid 1950s, at one point serving on the Studio’s board of directors.

 Actors Studio founder Lee Strasberg paid Shelley the ultimate compliment when he called her the actor of her generation who could “articulate the use of my Method the most accurately,” and even invited Shelley to teach classes at the studio.